About Lassithi Region

 The old village of Palekastro is 19 kilometres from Sitia and was a farming village which has grown and become more lively in recent years, yet still very much retains its delightful character.
-From here travelling in various directions, there are numerous outings or sightseeing possibilities.
-For example the clean and beautiful beaches of Chiona and Kouremenos, both of which have Blue European Flag awards, and are also very good for wind surfing.
-The tiny traditional village of Agathia with its pretty sky-blue domed church, can be seen from far.
-Other worthwhile outings are to Itanos, the smaller version of Vai, with white sand and slender Palm trees, to the Monastery of Toplou, as well as to the Minoan Palace of Kato Zakros.
+From here travelling in various directions, there are numerous outings or sightseeing possibilities, for example, the clean beaches of Chiona and Kouremenos, which both have Blue European Flag awards, and are also very good for windsurfing.
+The tiny village of Agathia with its pretty sky-blue domed church, can be seen from afar.
+Other worthwhile outings are to Itanos, the smaller version of Vai, with white sand and slender palm trees, the Monastery of Toplou, as well as to the Minoan Palace of Kato Zakros.
 There are plenty of opportunities to go walking as there are lots of gorges in this area.
-The most famous gorge is the ‘Valley of the Dead’, a sheltered, fertile, almost sub tropical valley.
-The very well known beach of Vai is 8 km away from Palekastro, and also has been awarded the Blue European Flag.
+The most famous gorge is the ‘Valley of the Dead’, a sheltered, fertile, almost sub-tropical valley.
+The renowned beach of Vai is 8 km away from Palekastro, and this has also has been awarded the Blue European Flag.
 It is very inviting with its pale silken sandy beach, fringed by tall date palms, and offers delightful swimming conditions.
 The extensive ‘oasis’ of palms, extends quite some way inland and the area is under a conservation order, apart from the front beach area.
 You will find a variety of water sports available and there are some beach-cafes serving snacks and drinks.

 Resorts to visit

-Agios Nikolaos is situated right in the heart of the Bay of Mirabello with its breathtaking vistas, azure blue seas and pleasant climate.
+Agios Nikolaos is right in the heart of the Bay of Mirabello with its breathtaking vistas, azure blue seas and pleasant climate.

-Elounda and Plaka are picturesque fishing villages along the coastal road to the north of Agios Nikolaos.
+Elounda and Plaka are picturesque fishing villages along the coastal road not far from Agios Nikolaos.

 The little seaside resort of Makrigialos, east of Ierapetra on the Libyan Sea, is an ideal spot for a relaxing beach holiday.